Pelvic Health Physiotherapy

 What should I expect from my Pelvic Health Physiotherapist?

-Your initial assessment will cover your medical history and symptoms in detail.
-A physical orthopaedic and pelvic exam will take place.
+Your initial assessment from your Victoria BC Pelvic Floor Physiotherapist will cover your medical history and symptoms in detail.
+A physical orthopaedic and internal pelvic exam may take place on the first session.

 At Core Connection we use an evidence-based biopsychosocial approach to assessment and treatment.
 We will look beyond your pelvic floor to ensure we are addressing any other factors that may be contributing to your dysfunction.

 The pelvic exam consists of an internal vaginal and/or rectal exam.
-The internal exam is crucial in determining the state of your pelvic floor muscles.
+The internal exam is helpful in determining the state of your pelvic floor muscles.

 We will discuss with you our findings and devise a treatment plan based on your functional goals.